shashihacks/OSCP-PWK/Security Insider Lab-2/task3/task_sheet_3.md

 ### Exercise 1: White Box Web Application Vulnerability Testing
 __1. Apply your chosen scanner on the unpatched version of the source code of your webapplication.
-Identify the vulnerabilities which were not found by the tool and briefly explain why the tool was unable to find them (try to condense your answer to particular classes of vulnerabilities).__
+Identify the vulnerabilities which were not found by the tool and briefly explain why the tool was unable to find them (try to condense your answer to particular classes of vulnerabilities)?__

-__solution :__
+__Solution :__

 **Chosen scanners:**
    - RIPS